n00b69/woa-helper/readme.md

 <img src="Helper-dark.png" width="120" >
 <img src="Helper-light.png" width="120">
 </p>

-## ⚠️ **DISCLAIMER**
+> [!WARNING]

-We're not responsible for bricked devices, missing recovery partitions, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you flash UEFI, provision modems and / or dump sensors from this apps.
+> We're not responsible for bricked devices, missing recovery partitions, dead microSD cards, dead cats or dogs, nuclear wars or you getting fired because you flash UEFI, provision modems and / or dump sensors from this apps.

 ## Project status